 It's very important to us to make sure we only charge what you owe.
 Payroll reporting is a high-level submission process, while an audit ensures that everything was coded correctly.
 If anything changed over the year, this will help us catch those changes and adjust your premium if necessary.

-In April 2021, the Texas Mutual board of directors approved a $330 million dividend payout.
-Checks were mailed directly to qualifying policyholders on June 25, 2021.
+In May 2022, Texas Mutual’s board of directors approved a $330 million dividend payout.
+Dividends will be distributed to qualifying policyholders in late June.

 There are a lot of factors that we evaluate to determine who qualifies for a dividend.
-We look at your safety record and how long you've been with Texas Mutual to determine the safety and loyalty components of a dividend.
+We look at your safety record and your time with Texas Mutual to determine the safety and retention components of a dividend.

 If you qualify for a dividend, you will receive your check from Texas Mutual through the mail.
 We do not currently offer direct deposit.